Detox/core/spec.md

 | COMMAND_GET_NODES_RESPONSE   | 3             |

 * `COMMAND_ROUTING` - data are consumed by Router directly
-* `COMMAND_FORWARD_INTRODUCTION` - is used by rendezvous node in order to ask introduction node to forward introduction to target node (see "Announcement to the network" and "Discovery and connection to a friend" sections below)
+* `COMMAND_FORWARD_INTRODUCTION` - is used by rendezvous node in order to ask introduction node to forward introduction to target node ("Discovery and connection to a friend" section below)
 * `COMMAND_GET_NODES_REQUEST` - is used to fetch up to 10 random nodes, queried node is aware of (not necessarily connected to, see "Selection of nodes for routing path creation" section below)
 * `COMMAND_GET_NODES_RESPONSE` - response for `COMMAND_GET_NODES_REQUEST` (see "Selection of nodes for routing path creation" section below)